-- With codominant markers for FDR, % recombination = % homozygous. - In the case of codominants in SDR, only get heterozygotes if there is a CO. - Each CO leads to 2 heterozygotes, so therefore must divide % heterozygotes by 2. - Amount of heterozygotes/2 = gene-centromere distance
+With codominant markers for FDR, % recombination = % homozygous in 1 category

+- In the case of codominants in SDR, only get heterozygotes if there is a CO. - Each CO leads to 2 heterozygotes, so therefore must divide % heterozygotes by 2. - Amount of heterozygotes/2 = gene-centromere distance